sdil/voting-serverless-cdk/README.md

 - DynamoDB tables for data persistence
 - DynamoDB streams & consumer worker to update aggregated-vote DynamoDB table
 - SQS Queue in the middle to theoretically withstand high number of request per second of voting endpoint so that DynamoDB will not be throttled
+- Lumigo tracer for distributed tracing

 This architecture is intentionally made in more sophisticated way for me to touch more AWS services.

+### Motivation

+Why am I doing this?
+I am learning AWS and serverless technology.
+This is my first time writing a fullstack serverless application.
+This is my playground to learn CDK and AWS services generally.

 ## Contributing